PujithaKurakula/SharedPreferences/README.md

 # SharedPreferences
-This CountSR is an application to increment a number  used along with the shared
+This CountSR is an application to increment a number  used along with the shared preferences